firsttris/reactive-volcano-app/README.md

 - **[Web Bluetooth API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Bluetooth_API)**: An interface that provides the ability to connect and interact with Bluetooth Low Energy peripherals.
 - **[p-queue](https://github.com/sindresorhus/p-queue)**: A promise queue with concurrency control, used to optimize Bluetooth communication.

+# Browser Support

+The app supports Chrome and the Bluefy BLE Browser in iOS.

 # User Interface Overview

 The user interface is responsive and designed to work well on both desktop and mobile devices.